KarateJB/eBooks/Programming/Golang/02.Hello World/README.md

 Open `hello/hello.go`, we will call the method(s) from `greetings` module.

-First, lets create the `go.mod` file, and replace the `greetings` module path.
+First, lets create the `go.mod` file, and import `greetings` module by replacing the `greetings` module path.

 ```s
 $ cd hello